CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 <p align="center">
   <img src="img/ss3.PNG" alt="drawing" width="500" />
 </p>
-Current implementation does not take advantage of work-efficient's ability to be run in parallel across blocks in individual shared memories.

 ## Data Analysis
 Benchmark was run on 3 implementations (CPU, Naive, Work-Eff) and the Thrust API.
 Benchmarks were recorded after 10 successive runs.
 Benchmarks were recorded in milliseconds.
 Benchmarks were ran on two data sets.
 The first data set (PoT = Power of Two) is an array of size 2<sup>20</sup> populated by random values.
 The second data set (NPoT = Not Power of Two) is an array of size 2<sup>20</sup> - 3 populated by random values.